Craft - Walking & Weaving at Selworthy

 You can check-in to your room from 2.30pm onwards.
 Please join us for afternoon tea at 4pm.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.
 Jan introduces you to the basic techniques of peg-loom weaving and the wonderful range of materials you can use - your chance to have a go!

-Each morning we take a gentle walk in the local area
+Each morning after our hearty breakfast, we take a gentle walk in the lovely local area.

-Later in the afternoon, we enjoy our Craft activity (which comes with a coffee break).
+Later in the afternoon, we return to the Country House to enjoy our craft activity (which comes with a nice coffee break!).
 We begin our weaving of either the local landscape or another place that's special to us.
 Weaving is lots of fun and provides plenty of scope for creative experimenting!
 Jan will be on hand to share ideas and help when needed.
 Many people are surprised at how absorbing this type of 'free-form' weaving is - it really is a craft anyone can do.
 As we progress with our weaving, Jan shows us some further techniques to add to our weaving and help us all finish a unique and very personal woven wall-hanging!
 Jan also plans to tell us about the local wool-trade history - and perhaps also include some local stories and inspiring poems.

 Monday: Depart after a leisurely breakfast